-Indeed, if war were to break out, one likely cause would be a "conflict on an island in the South China Sea," Fravel told me.
-He listed some candidates.
-A crisis could center on a maritime dispute between China and the Philippines, for instance.
-"Finally, of course, you have Taiwan," he told me—referring to the island that forms the northernmost limit of the South China Sea.
-Fravel called Taiwan "the one issue that could spark a large war between the US and China, even though of course that's unlikely."
+Indeed, if war were to break out, one likely cause would be a "conflict on an island in the South China Sea," Flavel told me.
+He listed some candidates: A crisis could center on a maritime dispute between China and the Philippines, for instance.
+"Finally of course, you have Taiwan," he told me—referring to the island that forms the northernmost limit of the South China Sea.
+Flavel called Taiwan "the one issue that could spark a large war between the US and China, even though of course that's unlikely."

 So we're going to use Taiwan as our example.

-With that in mind, Fravel laid out a fateful scenario: "The mainland believes Taiwan is moving toward independence," and it opts to "engage in a very limited use of force to prevent that."
+With that in mind, Flavel laid out a fateful scenario: "The mainland believes Taiwan is moving toward independence," and they opt to "engage in a very limited use of force to prevent that."

 Step 2: China flexes its maritime muscles